Pitsea railway station

-Pitsea railway station is on the London, Tilbury and Southend line, serving the small town of Pitsea in the borough of Basildon, Essex.
+Pitsea is a railway station on the London, Tilbury and Southend line, serving the town of Pitsea in the borough of Basildon, Essex.
 It is situated at a junction where a loop via Grays re-joins the main line via Basildon.
 Down the main line it is 26 mi 42 chain from London Fenchurch Street; via the loop it is 32 mi 37 chain from Fenchurch Street.
 Its three-letter station code is PSE.

-It was originally opened in 1855 by the London, Tilbury and Southend Railway but was replaced by a new station on an adjacent site in 1888 when the line from Barking to Upminster fully opened.
-The station was renamed Pitsea for Vange in 1932, but reverted to the original name Pitsea in 1952.

 The station and all trains serving it are currently operated by c2c.

-Description

 The station is immediately south of the A13 road, adjacent to a level crossing which gives the main road access to the marshes area south of Pitsea and Basildon.
+The station is the closest for Wat Tyler Country Park which is about a kilometre away down Pitsea Hall Lane.

+Design

+The original 1855 station was located south of the existing station with 2 platforms and north of Pitsea Hall Lane level crossing.
+The timber station building was on the down side (towards Southend) of the line.

+With the building and opening of a new route from Barking via Upminster the original station was replaced in June 1881 by a new structure comprising four platforms.
+A fifth was added in the 1930s for terminating trains via Upminster and was removed in the 1950s.
+It was north of the original station although the platforms of the new and old station overlapped.

+The station building was on the remains of a hillock and footbridges linked that to the platforms which were on lower ground.

 A new station building was opened in October 2005.
 Derek Twigg (then rail minister) attended for the "ribbon cutting" in November 2005.
 The building houses customer toilets and a retail unit.
 The station also has four automatic ticket gates.